9929 109 St NW, Edmonton

 As I said earlier, the bacon-wrapped chicken thighs are my absolute favourite.
 Boneless, easy to eat, and delicious.
 These are amazing and I could literally eat at least ten of these!

-The Pampa Pork sausage was not my favourite.
+The Pampa Pork sausage.
 It was pretty tasty, but I found it to be a bit on the dry side.
 The great thing with Pampa is that you can try a bit of everything and if you don’t like it, it’s still okay because you can get other things!

 Marinated Crispy Pork Belly was also on top of my list.
 It is currently only offered during their April Bacon Feast so you still have a weeks to try it!
 It’s really nice and crispy, and incredibly rich.
-You can’t do too many of these, but still very good.
+You can’t do too many of these because it’s so rich but good to have a few pieces.

 Quality of food: 3.85/5